stack-rs/rattan/guide/src/guide/flexible-configuration.md

 For detailed parameters, you can check the [documentation of `rattan-core`](https://docs.rs/rattan-core/latest/rattan-core) or the example config file [config.example.toml](https://github.com/stack-rs/rattan/blob/main/config.example.toml).

+To make the result more duplicable, Rattan synchronize the start time of all cell types that are time-dependent, including `DelayReplay`, `BwReplay`, and `LossReplay`, for them to replay traces at the same time base.
-We should state that we sync the start time of all these cell types to the earliest timestamp.
-The earliest timestamp is conditionally defined.
-It is the `FIRST_PACKET` time by default, but can be switched to the RATTAN start-up time.
+The start time is conditionally defined.
+By default, we use the `FIRST_PACKET` time as the start time.
+But users can also choose to use the Rattan start-up time as the start time.

 The `FIRST_PACKET` is defined as the first L2 unicast packet to enter Rattan.
 An L2 unicast packet has a **destination** MAC address with the 8th bit (the Individual/Group bit) set to `0`.